| | In the Spring of 2001, Lew

 and affords a strong two-point, fore and aft locking system for

+this revolver.
 The Frame is nicely shaped -

 rounded at the top and mating esthetically with the barrel.
 It